puppeteer/puppeteer/docs/api.md

 If request gets a 'redirect' response, the request is successfully finished with the 'requestfinished' event, and a new request is  issued to a redirected url.

-[Request] class represents requests which are sent by page.
-[Request] implements [Body] mixin, which in case of HTTP POST requests allows clients to call `request.json()` or `request.text()` to get different representations of request's body.

 #### request.abort()

 Aborts request.
 To use this, request interception should be enabled with `page.setRequestInterceptionEnabled`.